Wednesday, 22 July 2009

-“He raised the Italian people from the Bolshevism into which they might have sunk in 1919 to a position in Europe such as Italy had never held before”, Winston Churchill.
+“He raised the Italian people from Bolshevism into which they might have sunk in 1919 to a position in Europe such as Italy had never held before”,

-Whether the author consciously set out to write a book that challenges a very dangerous trend in some poorly written books is open to debate.
-These books have sought to impose revisionist historiography that attempts to rehabilitates Benito Mussolini and mystify the rise of Italian fascism.
+Whether the author consciously set out to write a book that challenges a perilous trend in some poorly written books is open to debate.
+These books have sought to impose a revisionist historiography that attempts to rehabilitate Benito Mussolini and mystify the rise of Italian fascism.

-For Sassoon, the study of Italian fascism is not merely an exercise in historical research but has lessons for today’s political situation.
-To combat the growth of right-wing and fascistic forces in Italy today, the past must be studied objectively and truthfully.
+For Sassoon, the study of Italian fascism is not merely an exercise in historical research, but holds substantial lessons for today’s political situation.
+To combat the resurgence of right-wing and fascist forces in Italy and the world today, it is essential to study the past objectively and truthfully.

 Modern Italian Politics

-Berlusconi went on to downplay Italy’s collaboration with the Holocaust saying it was “not comparable to that of Germany.”
-He also repeated the tired lie that Mussolini was pressured by Hitler.
+Berlusconi went on to downplay Italy’s collaboration with the Holocaust, saying it was “not comparable to that of Germany.”
+He also repeated the tired lie that Hitler pressured Mussolini.

-One of the more grotesque by-products of the whitewashing of the Italian fascist leader by Berlusconi came about when iPhone issued an app of Mussolini’s speeches.
-Apple was roundly condemned by a large number of Jewish groups who correctly stated that Mussolini was directly responsible for sending thousands of Jews to the death during the Holocaust.
-The app was subsequently pulled by Apple.
+One of the more grotesque by-products of the whitewashing of the Italian fascist leader by Berlusconi came about when Apple issued an app of Mussolini’s speeches.
+Apple was roundly condemned by a large number of Jewish groups, who correctly stated that Mussolini was directly responsible for sending thousands of Jews to their deaths during the Holocaust.
+Apple subsequently pulled the app.

 Revisionism

 This political whitewashing of Mussolini and the fascists is mirrored in publishing circles by a growing number of poorly written books.
-At the moment, it is hard to gauge whether this revisionist whitewash is a minority, or has started to gain a foothold in academic circles.
+At the moment, it is hard to gauge whether this revisionist whitewash is a minority or if they have started to gain a foothold in academic circles.
 So many of these books have appeared that one writer sees it as “a noir publishing niche”.

-While that may be the case for academic books, there is a definite trend in non-academic publications for rebranding fascism to fit into today’s politics.
-As one reviewer put it these books are not so much an attempt “at revisionism but at restoration.”
+While that may be the case for academic books, there is a definite trend in non-academic publications to rebrand fascism in a way that fits into today’s politics.
+As one reviewer put it, these books are not so much an attempt at revisionism but at restoration.”

-One such book is by Nicholas Farrell [2] who has sought to overturn decades of historiography to claim that Mussolini was not really all that bad and that he took a wrong direction because of his alliance with Hitler.
+One such book is by Nicholas Farrell [2], who has sought to overturn decades of historiography to argue that Mussolini was not as bad as previously thought and that his alliance with Hitler led him astray.
 According to Farrell, Mussolini had "charisma" and was a "phenomenal" personality.
-Farrell tends to mirror Berlusconi thoughts.
+Farrell tends to mirror Berlusconi's thoughts.

-Another book Liberal Fascism [4] is “less a work of neutral scholarship or unbiased journalism than thinly veiled historical revisionism.”
-Jonah Goldberg’s argument is simplistic, to say the least, it is the idea that fascism came from liberalism.
+Another book, Liberal Fascism [4], is “less a work of neutral scholarship or unbiased journalism than thinly veiled historical revisionism.”
+Jonah Goldberg’s argument is simplistic, to say the least.
+It is the idea that fascism came from liberalism.
 A position is not dissimilar to some of the “pseudo-left” writers from the Frankfurt school who put forward the perspective that fascism can be traced back to the Enlightenment.
-However, it must be said that it was difficult to take this writer seriously when he describes former presidents of the United States as fascists.
+However, it must be said that it was difficult to take this writer seriously when he described former presidents of the United States as fascists.

 The rise of Fascism

-Given limited space, Sassoon does a very competent job in explaining the rise of Italian fascism.
-While not a Marxist he does favour a left-wing slant to his history.
-The increase of fascism in Italy was a spur-of-the-moment development with significant sections of the population taking part.
-Its leaders predominantly came from the rank and file fascist organization.
+Given limited space, Sassoon does a very competent job of explaining the rise of Italian fascism.
+While not a Marxist, he has a left-leaning perspective on his history.
+The rise of fascism in Italy was a sudden and spontaneous development, with significant sections of the population participating.
+Its leaders predominantly came from the ranks of the fascist organisation.

 Despite taking a plebian character, it was controlled and financed by big business.
-Its social composition was made up largely of the petty bourgeoisie, lumpen elements of the working class and in its latter stages, it began to draw in larger sections of the working class.
+Its social composition was primarily made up of the petty bourgeoisie and lumpen elements of the working class.
+In its latter stages, it began to draw in larger sections of the working class.

 Mussolini’s Rise to Power